Sunflower Sesame Seed Brittle

 What could possibly be better?

-A sweet and irresistible brittle, packed with healthy fast.
+A sweet and irresistible brittle, packed with healthy fats.
 Paleo, vegan, and gluten-free: a treat that everybody can enjoy.

 This is one of my fave recipes from Sarah Britton cookbook (author of the hugely popular healthy food blog My New Roots.)